philthinker/ICECUBE-VREPToolbox/README.md

 2019.07.22

 A toolbox designed for V-REP remote API MATLAB applications.
+This is the FINAL version of ICECUBE-VREPToolbox since the next version will be designed for CoppeliaSim!

 v3.1.0